shallada/Instruqt/course-druid-basics/try-druid/01-01-try-druid/assignment.md

 <details>
   <summary style="color:cyan"><b>Are you new to these exercises?
 Click here for instructions.</b></summary>
 <hr style="background-color:cyan">
-<br>These exercises allow you to actually <i>do</i> the tasks involved in learning Druid within the comfort of your browser!<br><br>
+These exercises allow you to actually <i>do</i> the tasks involved in learning Druid within the comfort of your browser!<br><br>
 Click on the command boxes to copy the commands to your clipboard.
-Then, paste the commands in the terminal to execute them.<br><br>
+Then, paste the commands in the terminal to execute them.
-Some of the steps of the exercise will require using browser tabs external to the exercise tab.
-When necessary, the exercise will explain how to open these external tabs.
-When working in other browser tabs, you will want to switch back and forth between the tabs.<br><br>
 That's all there is to it!
 Enjoy!
 <hr style="background-color:cyan">
 </details>